PratikBhabad94/Netflix-Stock-Analysis-Project-Python/README.md

 Pandas and Numpy :- For data manipulation, cleaning, and numerical analysis.

-Matplotlib, Plotly and Seaborn :- For interactive charts and dynamic visualizations
+Matplotlib, Plotly and Seaborn :- For interactive charts and dynamic visualizations.

 # Process